1. Committee's Official Designation

-The United States Advisory Commission on Public Diplomacy ("the Advisory Commission").
+The United States Advisory Commission on Public Diplomacy ("the Commission").

 3. Objectives and Scope of Activities

-The United States Advisory Commission on Public Diplomacy appraises U.S. Government activities intended to understand, inform, and influence foreign publics.
-The Advisory Commission may conduct studies, inquiries, and meetings, as it deems necessary.
-It may assemble and disseminate information and issue reports and other publications, subject to the approval of the Chairperson, in consultation with the Designated Federal Official.
-The Advisory Commission may undertake foreign travel in pursuit of its studies and coordinate, sponsor, or oversee projects, studies, events, or other activities that it deems desirable and necessary in fulfilling its functions.
+The Commission appraises the U.S. Government activities intended to understand, inform, and influence foreign publics ("public diplomacy activities").
+It may assemble and disseminate information and issue reports and other publications to the Secretary of State, the President, and the Congress, subject to the approval of the Chairperson, in consultation with the Designated Federal Officer.
+The Commission may undertake foreign travel in pursuit of its studies and coordinate, sponsor, and oversee projects, studies, events, or other activities that it deems desirable and necessary in fulfilling its functions.

 4. Description of Duties